Avago to buy Broadcom for $37 billion in biggest-ever chip deal

 Demand for cheaper chips and new products to power Internet-connected gadgets is driving consolidation in the industry.

-The Avago-Broadcom deal follows NXP Semiconductors' (NXPI.O) $11.8 billion offer to buy Freescale Semiconductor Ltd FSL.N in March.
+The Avago-Broadcom deal follows NXP Semiconductors' $11.8 billion offer to buy Freescale Semiconductor Ltd in March.
 Avago had also bid for Freescale, people familiar with the matter said at the time.

 Until Thursday, Avago's biggest deal was for chipmaker LSI Corp, which it bought for $6.6 billion last year.